Resources About Church Leadership & Government

 Browse by Topic

 Use the buttons to the right to filter the resources you want to see.

 What Does It Mean To Be A "Legalistic" Christian?

 “Legalism” is the wrong use of laws or rules.
 For example there is a form of legalism that uses rules or commandments as a way of salvation.
 Such laws in and of themselves might be good and proper, but they cannot save a soul.
 Thus, Paul warns against the view that salvation can come about by keeping the law, as the Judaizers erroneously taught.
 Among Christians there is also a kind of legalism that teaches that, although we are saved through faith in Christ, sanctification is a matter of submitting to certain rules or standards.
 Thus, one’s Christian progress is … Read More >

 Biblically, the church is described in numerous ways.
 On one hand, we observe that the local church is a living organism—an expression of the body of Christ.
 On the other, we know that the church is an organization set up by Christ and regulated by the guidelines commanded throughout the Scriptures.
 As a divinely commissioned organization, God has ordained leadership to spur on growth, purity, outreach, and holiness.
 Throughout history, three primary systems of church government have dominated the ideological spectrum of Christian leadership.
-Episcopal Government As early as the Apostolic Father Ignatius (the bishop of Antioch until the … Read More >
+Episcopal Government As early as the Apostolic Father Ignatius (the bishop of Antioch until the beginning … Read More >